jakepic1/jakepic1.github.io/designing_systems.md

 As a byproduct of Conway’s Law, the product’s user interface will _also_ map to the organizational structure.
 This means engineering leaders depend on the product team, just as the individual engineers within a team have to work closely with their PM.
 This is unavoidable: if you’re making software to fulfill a product need, you’re going to have to model the software-making system after the needs of the product too.

 ## Organizing
-This is all so complicated, and it’s complicated because _people_ are complicated: distributed systems are even more complex when they’re made of humans.
+This is all so complicated, and it’s complicated because _people_ are complicated.
 People have to communicate to work together.
 The more people and teams there are, the more communication is required, and the more complex the resulting software will be.

 It’s no wonder software development at big companies tends to slow to a crawl.
 There seems to be a tension here.
 Software products inherently have massive economies of scale: if you can make a product that millions of people want, the marginal cost to get it to them is incredibly cheap.
 But software _development_, the process of making software, often has diseconomies of scale.
 The larger the company gets, the more slowly it writes code.